-The data center efficiency CASE Report will improve energy performance of data centers by pursuing the package of code change proposals listed below.
+The data center efficiency CASE Report will improve energy performance of data center mechanical and electrical systems by including the following submeasures:

 Generator Crankcase Heating

 This submeasure prescriptively requires generators serving computer rooms to be located in an indirectly conditioned space.
 Generators must have dampers on both intake and exhaust.
 The goal of this measure is to reduce generator crankcase heating energy through reduced heat loss to the outdoors and more efficient heating sources.
 There are many options for reducing crankcase heater energy including transferring data center relief air into the generator room before exhausting it to the outdoors or using heat pumps for heating.
 The ACM will include a baseline heater heating load (Btu/hr) and heater efficiency based on this prescriptive requirement and multiple design options ranging from heating via computer room heat recovery to a worst-case heater efficiency for generators located outdoors without an enclosure using electric resistance heating.
 Heater runtime will vary depending on the generator location (outdoors vs. enclosed) and climate.